easycodesnipper/terraform-kvm-provisioner/README.md

 3.  **Configure Variables:**

     Create a `terraform.custom.tfvars` file to customize your deployment.
-You can use the provided [`terraform.tfvars`](terraform.tfvars) file in this repository as a reference.
+You can use the provided [`terraform.k8s.tfvars`](terraform.k8s.tfvars) file in this repository as a reference.

     **Example `terraform.k8s.tfvars`:**